 When you fast, you basically force your body to work extra hard to keep you going.
 You burn the fat you have stored around your frame, you use less energy, and so on.

-Long-term fasting has been slammed as being unhealthy, and the truth is that it can be a bit unhealthy if you’re not smart about it.
-Fasting for long periods of time can lead to a number of health problems, not to mention an increase in fat storage.
+Long-term fasting has been slammed as being unhealthy and of course we do need food to survive and thrive.
+The truth about fasting is more complicated than that.
+It is true that it can be a bit unhealthy if you’re not smart about it.
+Fasting or not providing your body with the nutrition it needs for long periods of time can lead to a number of health problems, not to mention an increase in fat storage.

-Short-term fasting, however, basically kick-starts your immune system.
-It forces your body to produce new white blood cells, and it floods your body with these disease-fighting cells.
-It’s like fasting hits the reboot button on your immune system, and by the end of those two or three days, you have a rejuvenated immune system.
+Short-term fasting, sometimes called intermittent fasting, basically kick-starts your immune system.
+The mild stress of fasting for a short time forces your body to produce new white blood cells, and floods your body with these disease-fighting cells.
+It’s like fasting hits the reboot button on your immune system, and by the end of those two or three days, you have a completely rejuvenated immune system.

 By fasting, though, cancer sufferers can basically force their bodies to reboot their immune system.
-It will help them to increase the production of the white blood cells that have been destroyed in the cancer treatment, and will make it possible for their body to protect itself even after it is flooded with chemotherapy drugs and radiation.
+This may help increase the production of the white blood cells that have been destroyed in the cancer treatment.
+Fasting regenerates the immune system, making it possible for their body to protect itself even after it is flooded with chemotherapy drugs and radiation.

-The research also has implications for patients afflicted by a wide range of immune system deficiencies, including autoimmune disorders such as Rheumatoid Arthritis, Inflammatory bowel diseases (IBD), Chronic Fatigue Syndrome (CFS), etc.
+The research on fasting and immunity also has implications for patients afflicted by a wide range of immune system deficiencies, including autoimmune disorders such as rheumatoid arthritis, inflammatory bowel diseases, chronic fatigue syndrome and others.

-In summary, intermittent and short-term fasting of 2-4 days protects against cancer cell formation, reduces free radical damage, and reduces inflammation in the body.
+In summary, intermittent and short-term fasting of 2-4 days regenerates the immune system and may protect against cancer cell formation, reduces free radical damage, and reduces inflammation in the body.